leandrocunha526/spacenews-reactnative/README.md

 - Filter for searching articles by publication date between two dates (start and end). [to do]
 - When clicking on an element in the list, the application has navigation to a page that displays all the details of the article, as well as its image. [done]

 - Note: Instead of pagination, it is usually common to create filters or a select that can increase the number of items on a mobile device screen.
 Popular apps that could have this and don't have as examples: Instagram, OneFootball and Facebook.
-The use gestures is common too.
+The use of gestures are also common.
 See [Material Design Navigation Patterns](https://material.io/archive/guidelines/patterns/navigation.html#navigation-patterns), [Apple Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/watchos/overview/getting-started/) and [Android Developer Guide](https://developer.android.com/guide?hl=en-us).

 ### Documentation